GreenWaves-Technologies/gap_sdk/README.md

     Thanks to device models, full application with real device drivers can be simulated.
 Currently, we provide simulations of devices such as cameras, microphones, LCDs, etc.
-  * [Profiler](https://greenwaves-technologies.com/profiler/) is a part of
-    GAP SDK and is used with GVSOC.
-    Profiler gives a visual view of what is happening inside the chip and allows to control the simulator through a graphic interface.
-Profiler is an extremely useful tool for developing and debugging applications on GAP processors.
   * [Autotiler](https://greenwaves-technologies.com/manuals/BUILD/AUTOTILER/html/index.html):
     a code generator for GAP, which can generate a user algorithm (CNN, MatrixAdd, MatrixMult, FFT, MFCC, etc) with optimized memory management.